lukeschaefer/WorkerBee/README.md

 # WorkerB

-WorkerB is a minimal JavaScript library to make using Web Workers as painless as possible.
+WorkerB is a minimal TypeScript library to make using Web Workers as easy as possible.
 Instead of having to create a seperate file for code that is run in a different thread, workers can be made inline with their own functions and be communicated with asynchronously.
-The idea is to consolidate the seperate script, and the logic to interact with that script into one JS object.

 # Usage

 ## Installation

-WorkerB has no dependencies - simply include the minified file in your project folder, and import it in a script tag:

-    <script src='lib/WorkerB.min.js'></script>
+TBD.
+This was a tiny script I made in college, now it's seven years later and I migrated it to TypeScript and made it simpler.
+Later this week I'll make it usable.
+For now, feel free to copy-paste the src.

 ## Usage example:

-    // Create a new, empty WorkerB
-    var worker = new WorkerB();

-    // Give it a method it can perform asynchronously.
-This method needs:
-      //  A name -> 'countToX'
-      //  A function it will perform
-      //  The callback that will be called when done

-    worker.method("countToX", function(x){
+    import { miniWorker} from './WorkerB';

+    const multiplier = await miniWorker((x: number, y:number) => {
+      return x * y;
+    });

+    // result becomes 36
+    const result = await multiplier(12,3);

+    const bigOperation = (bigNumber: number) => {
-        for(var i = 0; i<x; i++){
+      let x = 0;
-          continue;
+      while(x < bigNumber) x++;
+      return "done!";
     }
-        return i;
-    }, function(x){
-      console.log('X is ' + x);
-    });

-    // Call the method.
-Operation is non-blocking, and performed in a seperate thread. worker.countToX(34);

-Every WorkerB is also given a method 'loadScripts()' - which will place a call in the actual worker thread to [importScripts()](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts).
-It is used similarly:

-    var worker = new WorkerB();
-    worker.loadLibrary('lib/library.js');
+    // Will likely cause your browser to become unresponsive: bigOperation(1000000000000000);

+    // Wont cause any issues:
+    workerBigOperation = await miniWorker(bigOperation)
+    workerBigOperation(1000000000000000);